Steps you can take to minimise the risk of losing out on your new home after your offer has been accepted.

 You might expect this controversial and unpopular practice to be illegal – but it isn’t.
 Under English law, the agreement between you and the seller does not become legally binding until contracts have been exchanged.

-If introduced, these measures could make the buying process a lot less stressful.
-In the meantime, there are steps you can take to reduce the risk of falling victim.
+However, there are steps you can take to reduce the risk.
 We take a closer look.